lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-* __Refactoring:__ As shown below, a possible solution to this smell is to break the business rules that are mixed up in a single complex multi-clause function in several different simple functions.
+* __Refactoring:__ As shown below, a possible solution to this smell is to break the business rules that are mixed up in a single unrelated multi-clause function in several different simple functions.
 Each function can have a specific ``@doc``, describing its behavior and parameters received.
 While this refactoring sounds simple, it can have a lot of impact on the function's current clients, so be careful!

   ```elixir
   @doc """